 Plus, I would like to wait until my son graduates high school.
 And switching jobs at my husband’s age is no piece of cake.
 There was a time when I was 90% sure this would be our forever home.
 Now I’m 90% sure it won’t be.
 But that’s life, and things change.
 Fortunately, my husband is in complete agreement with me, despite being born and raised in Florida.
 I’m so grateful that we think so much alike.
 What a blessing to have my wonderful husband by my side, literally and figuratively.
 Oh, and my kids are alright too.

 In the meantime, I have my trips to look forward to.
 But we are talking only a few weeks each year.
 That’s why I’ve been making an earnest effort to focus on the positive things about being in Florida, like beautiful weather in the winter.
-Plus, we live next to wetlands area, and there is all kinds of species of birds I can watch and listen to from my own porch.
+Plus, we live next to wetlands area, and there are all kinds of species of birds I can watch and listen to from my own porch.
 I love just sitting there, having a cup of coffee, listening to R.E.M and enjoying the beauty around me.
 I can’t control what’s happening in the world, but I can carve out my own corner on this earth where I can feel sane on a daily basis.
 And sanity is highly underrated in 2024.

 It’s no coincidence that when I recently went to the doctor, my blood pressure reading was elevated for the first time ever.
 I’m hoping this is one problem I can leave behind in 2024.